blowdart/AspNetCoreIdentityEncryption/readme.md

 ### Managing keys

-ASP.NET Core Identity protection provides a basic interface to allow you to manage and rotate keys, `ILookupProtectorKeyRing`.
+ASP.NET Core Identity protection provides a basic interface to allow you to manage and rotate keys: `ILookupProtectorKeyRing`.
 When data is protected the your protected should ask the key ring for the corresponding key for the `keyId` it's passed.
 You then use that to protect the data, or if you want to be more secure, use the key provided as a master key, with key derivation used to produce keys for encryption and decryption, and for authenticated signatures.
-When unprotecting the data again get the key for the specified `keyId`, retrieve that key from the key ring, and go through the process in reverse.
+When unprotecting the data, get the key for the specified `keyId`, retrieve that key from the key ring, and go through the process in reverse.
-ASP.NET Core identity will prepend your data with the key identifier used to encrypt the plain text.
+ASP.NET Core Identity will prepend your data with the key identifier used to encrypt the plain text.

-The key ring also has a property, `CurrentKeyId`.
+The key ring also has a property: `CurrentKeyId`.
 This is the identifier for what key will be used to protect new data.
-This property can be used to provide key rotate, with a new id being returned when keys rotate according to your requirements.
+This property can be used to provide key rotation, with a new id being returned when keys rotate according to your requirements.

 Thus before we can protect and unprotect we need to implement a keyring.